A loss of safety on the Pine Ridge Reservation

 PINE RIDGE RESERVATION, S.D.
 (KELO) — It isn’t at all unusual to hear gunshots in some areas of the Pine Ridge Reservation in southwestern South Dakota, where drug use is also a major concern.

-A State of Emergency was declared by the President of the Oglala Sioux Tribe (OST) because of law and order faltering on the reservation.

-“We’re seeing a all-time high of violence and drug trafficking like we’ve never seen before,” Algin Young, Chief of Police with the OST Department of Public Safety, said.
+“We’re seeing a all-time high of violence and drug trafficking like we’ve never seen before,” said Algin Young, chief of police with the Oglala Sioux Tribe’s Department of Public Safety.

-“Violence on the reservation is not like it used to be,” Cora White Horse, OST tribal treasurer, said.
+A state of emergency was declared by the president of the Oglala Sioux Tribe because of law and order faltering on the reservation.

 Dan Santella: About how often do you hear gunshots, roughly?